 Cups for the crimson wave

 Aside from the innovations in disposable pads and tampons, many were still searching for surrogate options for menstrual products.
 Items like genital deodorant and douching powders entered the market but failed to effectively appeal to consumers due to their formulas disrupting the natural pH of vaginas.
 In the midst of these products entering the market, the development of the menstrual cup gained significant attention due to its durability and for possessing benefits similar to the tampon.
-Initially, menstrual cups were made from aluminum or hard rubber, which was then inserted into the vaginal canal to collect menstrual blood.
+Initially, menstrual cups were made from aluminum or hard rubber, which were then inserted into the vaginal canal to collect menstrual blood.
 Similar to the tampon, the menstrual cup came under scrutiny for issues surrounding insertion and virginity, which were concepts that were deemed taboo in some cultures.

-It was in the ’70s that the menstrual cup gained notoriety due to being linked to the second-wave feminist movement; women were becoming more comfortable in their bodies and adopting free bleeding – the practice of intentionally menstruating in public, without blocking or collecting the period flow.
+It was in the ’70s that the menstrual cup gained notoriety due to being linked to the second-wave feminist movement; women were becoming more comfortable in their bodies and adopting free bleeding – the practice of intentionally menstruating in public without blocking or collecting the period flow.
 However, this led to a number of health concerns.
 Residual blood left on surfaces have to be treated as potentially infectious as several viruses, including hepatitis, could live in dried blood for as long as four days.
 To avoid such issues, many women found the menstrual cup as a feasible solution to continue free bleeding while protecting their reproductive health.

 The menstrual cup was also a popular choice in period products due to its cost-effectiveness and compatibility with the environmentalist movement, thus resulting in more and more women shifting towards using the cup instead of disposable products.
 With the progressions in health and science, today’s menstrual cups are now produced using medical-grade silicone that contributes to the prevention of infections as well as the promotion of female reproductive health.